draco-malfoy/DCS-LoveBabbar/README.md

 Graph	Cheapest Flights Within K Stops
 Graph	Oliver and the Game
 Graph	Water Jug problem using BFS
-Graph	Water Jug problem using BFS
+Graph	Water Jug problem using DFS
 Graph	Find if there is a path of more thank length from a source Graph	M-ColouringProblem
 Graph	Minimum edges to reverse o make path from source to destination